godwinwoo/DeepCOP/README.md

 # DeepCOP - Deep gene COmpound Profiler

+This is the codebase that was used to obtain the results in the corresponding paper: https://www.ncbi.nlm.nih.gov/pubmed/31504186.

 Use steps 1-4 to train and validate an MLP model to predict the gene expression of a gene given a molecule on a particular cell line of the LINCS L1000 dataset.
 Step 5 is used to evaluate the trained models against actual RNA-Seq values.

 ## Data Preparation